freethenation/HackMonkey/README.md

 1. Go to chrome://extensions
 2. Enable developer mode.
-3. Install an unpacked extension, and navigate to the HackMonkey folder.
+3. Install an unpacked extension, and navigate to the HackMonkey src folder.

 Using HackMonkey: